Providence County rental assistance.

 South Providence Neighborhood Ministries – Household goods, furniture, and other items offered.
 Some rental and housing assistance be applied for.
 They are also a great place for referrals to local charities and non-profits, as well as Rhode Island and federal government assistance programs.
 747 Broad Street, Providence, Rhode Island 02907, phone number (401) 461-7509.

-Providence Community Action Program (PROCAP) – They partner with community centers and social service programs in Rhode Island and Providence.
+Providence Community Action Program (PROCAP) – They partner with community centers and social service programs in Rhode Island as well as Providence.
+The financial help given for paying rent, including loans, is limited.
 The focus is on low income families with children, including single parents and individuals.
-Access shelter and rental programs, or learn abour grants for deposits and other housing costs.
+Access shelter and rental programs, or learn about grants for security deposits and other housing costs.
 518 Hartford Avenue, Providence, Rhode Island 02909.

 Project Outreach at The Open Table of Christ Methodist Church – Limited funds and grants for rent.
 Address 1520 Broad Street, Providence, RI 02905, call (401) 884-9126.